 The Office of Energy Efficiency and Renewable Energy (EERE) awarded the University of Connecticut at Storrs a traineeship program grant in 2018.
 This grant addresses workforce training needs in the early-stage technology area of advanced materials and process technologies in energy-related manufacturing.
 UConn has implemented a masters-level training programs designed to train a new generation of advanced manufacturing engineers to fill workforce needs across industry, national labs, and universities.

-With new knowledge and skills in advanced materials and process technologies for manufacturing, the students in these traineeship programs will have the potential to advance new technology research and development leading to meaningful impacts across the energy and manufacturing sectors.
+With new knowledge and skills in advanced materials and process technologies for manufacturing, the students in these traineeship programs have the potential to advance new technology research and development leading to meaningful impacts across the energy and manufacturing sectors.

 To learn more and read the original article, please visit Department of Energy

 To learn more about UConn’s Advanced Manufacturing for Energy Systems Masters Program: AMES